Evolution-Data Optimized: Reverse link structure

 The reverse link (from the mobile back to the Base Transceiver Station) on EV-DO Rel.
 0 operates very similar to that of CDMA2000 1xRTT.
 The channel includes a reverse link pilot (helps with decoding the signal) along with the user data channels.
-Some additional channels that do not exist in CDMA2000 1xRTT include the DRC channel (described above) and the ACK channel (used for HARQ).
+Some additional channels that do not exist in 1x include the DRC channel (described above) and the ACK channel (used for HARQ).
 Only the reverse link has any sort of power control, because the forward link is always transmitted at full power for use by all the mobiles.
 The reverse link has both open loop and closed loop power control.
 In the open loop, the reverse link transmission power is set based upon the received power on the forward link.
-In the closed loop, the reverse link power is adjusted up or down 800 times a second, as indicated by the serving sector (similar to CDMA2000 1xRTT).
+In the closed loop, the reverse link power is adjusted up or down 800 times a second, as indicated by the serving sector (similar to 1x).

 All of the reverse link channels are combined using code division and transmitted back to the base station using BPSK where they are decoded.
 The maximum speed available for user data is 153.2 kbit/s, but in real-life conditions this is rarely achieved.
-Typical speeds achieved are between 20-50 kbit/s.
+Typical speeds achieved are between 20 and 50 kbit/s.

 EV-DO Rev. A (TIA-856 Revision A)

 Revision A of EV-DO makes several additions to the protocol while keeping it completely backwards compatible with Release 0.

 These changes included the introduction of several new forward link data rates that increase the maximum burst rate from 2.45 Mbit/s to 3.1 Mbit/s.
 Also included were protocols that would decrease connection establishment time (called enhanced access channel MAC), the ability for more than one mobile to share the same timeslot (multi-user packets) and the introduction of QoS flags.
 All of these were put in place to allow for low latency, low bit rate communications such as VoIP.

-The additional forward rates for EV-DO Rev. An are:
+The additional forward rates for EV-DO Rev. A are:

 In addition to the changes on the forward link, the reverse link was enhanced to support higher complexity modulation (and thus higher bit rates).
 An optional secondary pilot was added, which is activated by the mobile when it tries to achieve enhanced data rates.
 To combat reverse link congestion and noise rise, the protocol calls for each mobile to be given an interference allowance which is replenished by the network when the reverse link conditions allow it.
-The reverse link has a maximum rate of 1.8 Mbit/s, but under normal conditions users experience a rate of approximately 500-1000 kbit/s but with more latency than cable and dsl.
+The reverse link has a maximum rate of 1.8 Mbit/s, but under normal conditions users experience a rate of approximately 500-1000 kbit/s but with more latency than DOCSIS and DSL.